kirtanp8/NEWS-API-PROJECT2/README.md

      </div>

 ```
 the api returned thousands of results but we only wanted to display a short number of them so decided to use a `ternary operator` to prevent all of the data being returned.
-The latest news articles were always placed at the beginning of the array.
+The latest news articles were always placed at the beginning of the array which came in handy and always allowed us to display the latest news.

 # Wins